Robert Arrak

-Robert Arrak (born 1 April 1999) is an Estonian professional ice hockey centre for Cracovia of the Polska Hokej Liga (PHL).
+Robert Arrak (born 1 April 1999) is an Estonian professional ice hockey centre for JKH GKS Jastrzębie of the Polska Hokej Liga (PHL).

 Arrak also represents Estonia in international hockey competitions.

 Playing career

 On 29 March 2018, Arrak signed a one-year contract, with an option of extension for another season, with Sport of the Liiga.
 He made his Liiga debut on 14 September 2018, in a 4–2 victory over Pelicans.
 He played four games for Sport before being loaned to Hermes of the second-tier Mestis in November 2018.

 International play

 Arrak debuted internationally for the Estonia under-18 team at the 2014 World U18 Championships.
 He recorded three goals and one assist as the team won the Division II Group B tournament.

 Arrak first played for the senior team at the 2018 Winter Olympics qualifying tournament.